 “In my spare time I enjoy football and cheerleading and I’m a trained coach.
 Presently Camberwell Park and TIME, takes up a lot of My time so there isn’t much left for hobbies.”

-This is Lucy, she started at TIME in June 2018 and has also worked at Hawthorns special needs school since 2010, she loves both her jobs and feel very passionate about the role she does.
+This is Lucy, she started at TIME in June 2018 and has also worked at Hawthorns special needs school since 2010, she loves both her jobs and feels very passionate about the role she does.
 She has always worked with children and knows this is where she belongs, she honestly says “it was and is the best experience of my life getting the chance to find out what helps each child, that I get the chance to work with, they all have their very own uniqueness”.

-“in my spare time i enjoy socialising with family and friends.
+“in my spare time, i enjoy socialising with family and friends.
 I also have an adorable grandson who I love spending time with.
 My hobbies are swimming and walking, I love being outdoors in the sunshine.

 This is Maeve: she started working for Time in January 2019.
 Maeve is from Ireland.
 She is a teacher with 10 years’ experience of working with young people.
 She has an interest in complex needs and behaviours.